crown0128/Cognitiev-Prime/README.md

 ## What's New

-- 🚀 v2.0 is released, now you can create prompt templates, turn your ideas into reality!
+- 🔎 WebSearch is now live, turn your ideas into reality!
 Read this: [ChatGPT Prompt Engineering Tips: Zero, One and Few Shot Prompting](https://www.allabtai.com/prompt-engineering-tips-zero-one-and-few-shot-prompting/).

 ## LICENSE